-Quinine Benefits and Dangers for Malaria Treatment and Leg Cramps
+Quinine Facts, Benefits, and Dangers for Malaria and Leg Cramps

 What Is Quinine?

-Some people take quinine to help their nighttime leg cramps, but health agencies say that it's not advisable to use the chemical for this purpose.
+Some people take quinine to help their nighttime leg cramps, but health agencies say that it's not advisable to use it for this purpose.
 Quinine can cause a range of side effects, some of which may be dangerous.
-The only recommended use of the chemical at the moment is as an antimalarial medication.
+The only recommended use of the substance at the moment is as an antimalarial medication.

 Cinchona bark is sometimes known as Jesuits' bark or powder.
 The Jesuits introduced the plant to Europe from South America